mingilee98/mingilee98.github.io/_posts/2023-04-25-backtracking-1.md

 >The solution set must not contain duplicate subsets.
 > Return the solution in any order.

-This problem requires us to get all possible subsets.
+This problem requires us to get all possible subsets of a given array.

 ## Solution